 Leave those shiny, tasteless apples in the supermarket and head straight to the source instead : your local orchard, produce stand, or farmers market.
 The fruit is local and in-season so the prices should be competitively priced, if not significantly lower, than what you will currently find in the grocery stores.
 Plus, you get the added bonus of directly supporting a local grower.

 My family lives just east of Portland, but every fall we make at least four different trips over the mountain to Parkdale to get good apples, pears, pumpkins, cider, and memories.
 The beautiful views, picnic lunches, and hay rides are just icing on the cake.

 If you crunch the numbers, it probably seems silly to drive over 120 miles roundtrip for apples.
 To me, it makes perfect sense.
 Even my husband, who is a number cruncher extraordinaire, agrees that the time, money, and gas are more than worth it for our family.
 Plus, he’s counting on at least one apple pie out of the deal.

 Looking for orchards near you?

-:: If you want to head to the Hood River area, check out a (three farms are featured below) and the first.
+:: If you want to head to the Hood River area, check out a map of the Fruit Loop (three farms are featured below) and the Events Calendar first.